Buying & Selling a House With a Section 106 Agreement

 How a broker can help you get approved

-We work with mortgage brokers who specialise in this type of mortgage and will be able to very quickly review the covenant on the home you’re buying and identify the most suitable lender.
+We work with mortgage brokers who specialise in this type of mortgage and will be able to quickly review the covenant on the home you’re buying and identify the most suitable lender.

-If you get in touch we’ll arrange for a broker who has experience dealing with mortgages for this particular type of property to contact you directly.
+If you get in touch, we’ll arrange for a broker who has experience dealing with mortgages for this particular type of property to contact you directly.

 Which lenders offer mortgages on this property type?